 The Insurance Information Institute reported that in 2017 the average auto liability claim for bodily injury was $15,270 and $3,638 for property damage.
 According to the Rocky Mountain Insurance Information Association, in 2013 the average bodily injury car accident settlement was $15,443.
 To get an idea of what these cases are worth when they go before a jury, the National Center for State Courts published data collected in 2001 from several counties throughout the United States, including Bexar, Dallas, El Paso, and Harris counties, that calculated the median jury award for motor vehicle accidents.
 The median jury award for motor vehicle accidents was $17,544.
 Unfortunately, these figures don’t tell us much.
 Since car accident injury settlements are so fact intensive, an average doesn’t provide much help in regards to what a particular case is worth.
-As discussed below, there are countless factors that go into valuing a car accident injury settlement case.
+As discussed below, there are several factors that go into valuing a car accident injury settlement case.
 Only through experience can someone know how to value a car accident injury case properly.
 If you feel that the insurance company is undervaluing your case, it’s best to consult an experienced car accident attorney.

 Don’t Trust “Magic” Formulas or Online Settlement Calculators